 The presence of giraffes in Paris is nothing new: the first giraffe was given to King Charles X by Pasha Muhammad Ali of Egypt in 1827.
-Today, 14 giraffes (12 females, 2 males) can be seen at Paris Zoo, including the giraffe Adeline, born in 1996 in Paris Zoo and mascot of the Paris Zoological Park.
+Today, about 10 giraffes can be seen at Paris Zoo, including the giraffe Adeline, born in 1996 in Paris Zoo and mascot of the Paris Zoological Park.

 The lion cubs

 Paris Zoo is also home to the biggest felines in the world, lions.
 The species you will see there is a subspecies of the African lion, Barbary lions (Panthera leo), extinct in the wild since the 50s but still sustained in European zoos, where a total of 90 can be found.

 Besides the lions, Paris Zoo is also home to other big cats, notably a jaguar couple, Aramis and Simara.
 The jaguar (Panthera Onca) is the biggest feline in America and also a formidable predator: its name can be traced back to a Native American word which can be translated as ‘’wild beast that can kill with a leap’’!
 In the wild, jaguars can be found in Central and South America (mainly in the Amazon); it is an ‘’almost-threatened’’ species.

 Other species of felines can also be found at the Paris Zoological Park: the fossa (Cryptoprocta ferox), the biggest carnivorous mammal in Madagascar, and the Scandinavian lynx (Lynx lynx lynx) couple Lena and Einar.